eclipse/mosaic.website/content/docs/simulators/network_simulator_cell.md

      }
  }
  ```
+{{% alert note %}}
-> Note: The fields `defaultDownlinkCapacity`, `defaultUplinkCapacity` are used if you don't define any bitrates for your cell configurations
+The fields `defaultDownlinkCapacity`, `defaultUplinkCapacity` are used if you don't define any bitrates for your cell configurations
-> their default values are 100 Gigabit, so you usually don't need to set them.
+their default values are 100 Gigabit, so you usually don't need to set them.
+{{% /alert %}}

 Servers get their configuration for the delay and retransmission models from the `network.json` and the configuration for the
 capacity-model has to be made from within an application, by activating the `CellModule` and properly setting the bit rates.